 Oilers sign star Connor McDavid to 8-year, $100 million deal

-In this April 14, 2017, file photo, Edmonton Oilers' Darnell Nurse and Connor McDavid celebrate a goal against the San Jose Sharks during the third period of Game 2 of an NHL hockey Stanley Cup first-round playoff series, in Edmonton, Alberta.
-The Oilers have signed star captain Connor McDavid to an eight-year, $100 million deal, Wednesday, July 5, 2017.
+In this May 12, 2017, file photo, Edmonton Oilers' Connor McDavid speaks to the media during an NHL hockey news conference in Edmonton, Alberta.

 Add your comments below